Picking Fills the Easy Way

-A huge part of Hawaiian-style lead playing (also blues and folk) is made up of double-stop 6th harmonies – also called “runs” or “shapings.”
+A big part of ukulele lead playing is made up of double-stop 6th harmonies – also called “runs” or “shapings.”

-Whether leading your ear to the next chord with a little fill or harmonizing a melody, these 6th double-stops are key building blocks to the laid-back, pleasing music of Hawaiʻi.
+Whether leading your ear to the next chord with a little fill or harmonizing a melody, these 6th double-stop licks are key building blocks to many different musical styles.

 6th Sense is an in-depth, 16 video lesson course covering everything you need to know about 6th intervals on the uke:

 - Learn two simple 6th shapes

 - Improvise simple fills around chords